Explaining How We Use Your Data

 to engage with you to send and agree on initial terms

 to enter into a contract and manage that contract

 for the performance of a contract with a third party client.

 As necessary, the company will process your personal data for our own legitimate interest, or those of other persons and organisations which includes;

-- To facilitate creation and manage online accounts.
+To facilitate the creation and manage online accounts.

-- Candidates and Workers - to send you certain communications e.g. to make sure that we send you the most appropriate content such as job recommendations / job alerts and relevant articles to help your job search.
+Candidates and Workers - to send you certain communications e.g. to make sure that we send you the most appropriate content such as job recommendations/ ob alerts and relevant articles to help your job search.

 c) Statutory requirement